empa-scientific-it/openbis/docs/software-developer-documentation/apis/java-javascript-v3-api.md

 1) AMD / RequireJS
 2) AMD / RequireJS bundle
-3) UMD bundle
+3) VAR bundle
 4) ESM bundle

-IMPORTANT: UMD and ESM bundles are currently the recommended way of using the Javascript V3 API.
+IMPORTANT: VAR and ESM bundles are currently the recommended way of using the Javascript V3 API.
 AMD / RequireJS approach is still supported but no longer recommended.

 #### AMD / RequireJS